What is the Most Comfortable Manual Wheelchair?

 It is made of a basic high-resiliency foam that is molded to the curvature of your legs.
 The cover is soft, removable, and washable.
 But, it is NOT waterproof.

-It is a comfortable wheelchair cushion especially for short periods of time.
-If you use your wheelchair most of the day or for long stretches of time, I would suggest one of the other cushion above.
+It is a comfortable wheelchair cushion, especially for short periods of time.
+If you use your wheelchair most of the day or for long stretches of time, I would suggest one of the other cushions above.
 They provide better and longer support.

 AmeriMark Chair Cushion Pad Seat Cover

-This cushion is really just a custom shaped pillow to fit a wheelchair and make it softer, plush, and more comfortable.
-I like that is also adds comfort to the back rest and arm rests too.
+This cushion is really just a custom-shaped pillow to fit a wheelchair and make it softer, plush, and more comfortable.
+I like that it also adds comfort to the backrest and armrests too.

 It offers universal sizing to fit the most common wheelchairs.
 There are several colors to choose from and this would make a great gift for wheelchair users too!